lesaint/lesaint.github.io/content/tips/2023-10-06_fix_screen_not_working_on_Qnap.md

-title: Fix screen not working on Qnap
+title: Fix screen not working on QNAP
-tags: Linux, Qnap
+tags: Linux, QNAP

 `screen` is a utility available on Linux that create virtual terminals.